ksyz/chbs/README.md

 If in doubt, whether you will end in endless loop, check the word list capabilities with `wc -L $WORDLIST`, to determine exact limits for that word list.

 #### Warning :warning:
- * It's not a [diceware](http://world.std.com/~reinhold/diceware.html) implementation.
+ * It's not a [diceware](http://world.std.com/~reinhold/diceware.html), or at least, I didn't care, to make one.
  * May end up in in infinite loop, if conditions could not be met with provided word list.
- * May run random amount of time.
+ * May run for random amount of time.
  * May kill your kitten and/or burn your kitchen.
- * Module interface is subject to random changes
+ * Module interface is subject to random changes.